 “The team at Hope Street have been, and continue to be, an amazingly supportive and dedicated group of people.
 They care deeply about the arts in Liverpool and about their emerging artists, past and present.
 They encourage emerging artists to realise their own ideas and projects, offering vast knowledge” – Carl Roberts, actor – formerly a participant of the Emerging Artists Programme.

-“Hope Street Ltd takes you on a metaphysical journey as you step into tiny rooms and walk down lamp-lit corridors … It’s the perfect celebration of Unity’s past, present and future – anarchic, democratic, a mix of professional and community performers and, best of all, fun” – Review by Laura Davis,
+“Hope Street Ltd takes you on a metaphysical journey as you step into tiny rooms and walk down lamp-lit corridors … It’s the perfect celebration of Unity’s past, approved present and future – anarchic, treat democratic, a mix of professional and community performers and, best of all, fun” – Review by

 For over a decade Hurricane Films have been telling great stories – fact and fiction – for both the big and small screen.